-Benoît Turquety is a professor in the film department at the University of Lausanne, director of the SNF research project on Bolex and amateur cinema, and of the EPIMETE/digital media epistemology research axis.
-Educated as a film technician at the Louis-Lumière National Cinema Engineering School, he received a PhD from the University Paris 8 in 2005.
-He is a founding member of the Material Archival Studies Network, and part of the Dispositives research group, of the Network for Experimental Media Archaeology, as well as the Technology and the Humanities project.
-Among other projects, he published Danièle Huillet et Jean-Marie Straub, "objectivistes" en cinéma in 2009, and co-edited a collection on amateur cinema in 2017.
-He is preparing a book on the technology and geography of past and contemporary media circulations.
+Benoît Turquety is a professor in the film department at the University of Lausanne and director of the SNF research project on Bolex and amateur cinema.
+He is a founding member of the Material Archival Studies Network, and a member of the Dispositives research group, of the Network for Experimental Media Archaeology, and the Technology and the Humanities project.